Finding relationships

 The Person nodes represent people and the relationship must be DIRECTED.

-You don’t necessarily need to define the :Person
+You don’t need to define the :Person

 label for the node at the end of the pattern.